 What is it?

-As with the Tele, we've got a master volume control and a five-position lever Voice Selector, offering five pairs of voices (A and B) that you can use individually or blend via the Mod control.
-The power for these electronics comes via USB.
-Just charge it as you would your phone.
+Like the Tele, we've got a master volume control and five-position lever Voice Selector.
+There are five pairs of voices (A and B) that you can use individually or blend together via the Mod control.
+The active electronic circuit is charged via USB and offers a lot of potential.

 Performance and sounds

-The neck feels incredible.
-It's a ‘deep C’ neck profile, the same as Fender’s Professional series, except with a marginally flatter fingerboard radius.
-While the feel requires a little more brawn (the Acoustasonic ships with a set of Fender Dura-Tonecoated phosphor bronze 0.011s), it is no barrier to soloing, and it feels very much like an electric guitar.
+The neck is exceptional.
+The deep C profile is the same as those of Fender’s Professional series, but the fingerboard radius is marginally flatter.
+While the feel requires a little more brawn (the Acoustasonic ships with a set of Fender Dura-Tonecoated phosphor bronze 0.011s) to bend and play leads, the feel is still very much electric.

 • Fender Acoustasonic Telecaster

-A beautiful, unpretentious acoustic/electric hybrid, which offers excellent value and playability and a mix of classic electric and highly convincing acoustic tones.
-A must-try guitar.
+The first of its kind is an unpretentious acoustic/electric hybrid offering plenty value and playability and a mix of classic electric and acoustic tones.
+You've got to try one.

 • Taylor T5z Custom